-If you’re looking for a creative writing course to take in Melbourne then you’ve come to the right place.
-Whether you’re looking for a beginners course or short course, we’ll find you the best one!
+If you’re looking for a creative writing course to take in Melbourne, then you’ve come to the right place.
+Whether you’re looking for a beginners course or a short course, we’ll find you the best one!

-Melbourne is a city that inspires the creative writing streak.
+Melbourne is a city that inspires the artistic streak.
 Especially with so many hidden cafes down laneways, perfect for typing out plots on keyboards on rainy days.

-Writing, as you must have already come to know, is also an art.
-Combining both schools of thought (no pun intended), it is only logical that you enroll under the best possible course to craft yourself into a better creative writer.
+Writing, as you must have already come to know, is also a branch of the creative arts.
+Combining both schools of thought (no pun intended), it is only logical that you enrol under the best possible course to craft yourself into a better creative writer.

-If you’re also looking to start out/ hone your skills as a creative writer, here are the best creative writing courses to consider taking here in Melbourne;
+If you’re also looking to start out and hone your writing skills or further improve your creative practice as a writer, here are some of the best options that could be a great fit for you.

-The RMIT Short Courses are developed for people looking to do quick courses under creative writing.
+The RMIT University Short Courses are developed for people looking to do quick creative writing workshop offers and courses.

-RMIT has established a reputation for itself as being an expert in media and communication.
-That puts them in a good position to offer such courses to the general populace.
+RMIT University has established a reputation for itself as being an expert in media and communication.
+That puts them in an excellent position to offer such courses to the general populace.

-What they do, in essence, is identify the basic models of all creative writing and teach them to their students.
-That way, every student can easily adapt to any form of creative writing that they might face.
+What they do, in essence, is to identify the basic models of all creative writing and teach them to their students.
+That way, every student can quickly adapt to any form of creative writing that they might face.

 The short courses on display at RMIT include: